If someone else was involved in the incident it is vital to get their details and to report your claim as soon as possible.

 If your vehicle is stolen or is declared to be beyond repair then we may provide you with a loan vehicle for 14 days.
 It may be possible to have the vehicle delivered and collected.
 Please note, this is not a like for like replacement for your damaged car.

-We cannot guarantee that vehicles with special features such as tow bars, dual control, automatic gearbox, roof bars, child seats etc will be available.
+We cannot guarantee that vehicles with special features such as tow bars, dual control, automatic gearbox, electronic transmission, roof bars, child seats etc will be available.
 Our nominated supplier may be able to assist you with these for an additional charge.

 The courtesy car must be driven by someone covered by your certificate of insurance.
 These options apply whatever the circumstances of your claim and whether you were an entirely innocent victim or not.